Unfolded proximal neural networks for robust image Gaussian denoising: Proposed unfolded denoising NNs

-Illustration of a single layer of the resulting deep-(F)ISTA and deep-(Sc)CP architectures are provided in Figure~\ref{fig:unfoldv2}.
+\end{itemize} Illustration of a single layer of the resulting DD(i)FB and D(Sc)CP architectures are provided in Figure~\ref{fig:unfoldv2}.

-Since these architectures are reminiscent of (F)ISTA and (Sc)CP, given in Section~\ref{Ssec:unroll-prox}, we can deduce limit cases for the proposed unfolded strategies, when $K\to +\infty$ and linear operators are fixed over the layers.
+Since these architectures are reminiscent of D(i)FB and (Sc)CP, given in {Section~\ref{s:denoising}}, we can deduce limit cases for the proposed unfolded strategies, when $K\to +\infty$ and linear operators are fixed over the layers.